NebraLtd/Helium-Guides/docs/handy-guides/port-forwarding/vm-superhub-v3.md

 ![Virgin Media Hub 3.0 Port Forwarding Rules](https://raw.githubusercontent.com/NebraLtd/Helium-Guides/main/docs/media/screenshots/port-forwarding/vm-superhub-v3/vm-superhub-v3-10.png)

 Congratulations!
 You have now successfully set up port forwarding on your Virgin Media Super Hub 3.0.
-After an hour or so, you should be able to go to the [Helium Explorer](https://explorer.helium.com) and search for your hotspot, and it should no longer have the "relayed" status.
+Assuming everything has been correctly configured, after 24 hours or so you should be able to go to the [Helium Explorer](https://explorer.helium.com) and search for your hotspot, and it should no longer have the "relayed" status.